mvanvu/php-form/README.md

     ]
 );

-// The add set translate = true for the field
+// Then add/set translate = true for the field
 $form = new Form(
     [
         [